top of page

 Looking ahead, Australia is vying to host COP31 in 2026, in partnership with Pacific Island nations.
 It’s an appealing bid in some ways: Australia argues it’s time for a change, given that four of the last five COPs have been held in the Middle East or Central Asia, and 23 of the 29 conferences to date have been hosted in the northern hemisphere.

-But there’s a glaring contradiction: if Australia wins, it would join a string of recent COP hosts who are major fossil fuel exporters (after Egypt, the UAE, Azerbaijan, and Brazil).
+But there’s a glaring contradiction: if Australia wins, it would join a string of recent COP hosts which are major fossil fuel exporters (after Egypt, the UAE, Azerbaijan, and Brazil).
 Whether under an Albanese or a Dutton Government, an Australian-hosted COP risks continuing the dysfunction and fossil-foolery.
 It risks being little more than another greenwashing exercise, with no meaningful progress on reducing fossil fuel use.

 What’s at Stake